-indirect cost rate Documentation prepared by a governmental unit to substantiate proposal its request for the establishment of an indirect cost rate.
+Documentation prepared by a governmental unit to substantiate proposal its request for the establishment of an indirect cost rate.

-indirect facilities & Those costs incurred for a common or joint purpose benefitting more than one cost objective, and not readily assignable to the cost objectives specifically benefitted, without effort cost objectives specifically benefitted, without effort disproportionate to the results achieved.
+indirect facilities & Those costs incurred for a common or joint purpose benefitting administrative more than one cost objective, and not readily assignable to the objectives specifically benefitted, without (F&A) costs cost effort disproportionate to the results achieved.
 To facilitate equitable distribution of indirect expenses to the cost objectives served, it may be necessary to establish a number of pools of indirect (F&A) costs.
 Indirect (F&A) cost pools must be distributed to benefitted cost objectives on bases that will produce an equitable result in consideration of relative benefits derived.